caloni/journal/scripts/body/README.md

 ## Parameterized Events

-Parameterized events consist of a letter followed by a value.
+Parameterized events consist of a word, a colon, and a value: `word:value`.

 Current example:

 ```
-F18
+fast:18
 ```

 means